mlafeldt/chef-runner/README.md

 (chef-runner automatically resolves cookbook dependencies using tools like Berkshelf or Librarian-Chef.)

+Use chef-runner to provision the host system without running commands as root:

+    $ chef-runner -L --sudo=false

 If required, install a specific version of Chef before provisioning: